Career Timeline of John Lennon: Major Achievements and Milestones

 1972: Release of Some Time in New York City

-On April 1, 1973, John Lennon and Yoko Ono held a press conference where they announced the formation of Nutopia, a conceptual country with "no land, no boundaries, no passports, only people," and requested political asylum in the US.
+On 1 April 1973, John Lennon and Yoko Ono held a press conference at the New York City Bar Association, announcing the formation of Nutopia, described as a place with "no land, no boundaries, no passports, only people," and requesting political asylum in the US.

-November 1973: Release of Mind Games and Ringo
+November 1973: Release of Mind Games and contributing to Ringo album

 October 1974: Release of "Walls and Bridges" album

-In October 1974, John Lennon released his album "Walls and Bridges", which included the hit single "Whatever Gets You thru the Night" featuring Elton John.
-Another single, "#9 Dream", was also released from the album before the end of the year.
+In October 1974, John Lennon released the album "Walls and Bridges", which featured "Whatever Gets You thru the Night" with Elton John and became Lennon's only solo single to top the US Billboard Hot 100 during his lifetime.
+Another single, "#9 Dream," was also released from the album.

 Loading Video...

-In December 1974, George Harrison was in New York for his Dark Horse tour.
-John Lennon agreed to join him on stage but failed to appear after an argument over Lennon's refusal to sign an agreement that would finally dissolve the Beatles' legal partnership.
+In December 1974, during George Harrison's Dark Horse tour in New York, John Lennon agreed to join him on stage but failed to appear after an argument over Lennon's refusal to sign an agreement to dissolve the Beatles' legal partnership.

-In 1974, John Lennon and Paul McCartney recorded music together, which was later bootlegged as "A Toot and a Snore in '74," before eventually growing apart once more.
+In 1974, John Lennon and Paul McCartney recorded music together, later bootlegged as "A Toot and a Snore in '74", before eventually growing apart once more.

 Loading Video...